melindaeudy/What-s-Up-with-the-Weather/README.md

 ![image](https://user-images.githubusercontent.com/74002089/114230051-a5999b80-9946-11eb-830c-a51a9249ffcc.png)

-* Use Jupyter notebook, Matplotlib, Pandas
+* Use Jupyter notebook, Matplotlib, Pandas, API's and Google Maps.

 * Create scatterplots and run liner regress on the relationships.